2M (TV channel)

 2M is a Moroccan free-to-air television network.
-It was established by the royal-owned conglomerate, ONA, before being partly sold to the Moroccan state.
-Of 2M, 45.3% is owned by Atlas Benjelloun's holding company SNI, while approximately 32.5% is controlled by the Moroccan state.
-It is based in Casablanca.
+It was established by the royal-owned conglomerate, ONA, before being sold to, in part, the Moroccan government.
+Of 2M, 45.3% is owned by Bank of Africa, while approximately 32.5% by the Moroccan government, Al Mada (12%), with the remaining shares being owned by Atlas Capital (10.2%).

-The channel is available free-to-air locally on digital signal with national coverage, and on satellite television via Globecast, Nilesat and Arabsat.
+The channel is available free-to-air locally on digital signal with national coverage, and on satellite television via Globecast, Nilesat, Arabsat and Hotbird.

 2M offers services in Arabic, French, and Berber.
+It is the most-viewed television channel in Morocco, registering an overall share of 35.4% against Al Aoula's 9.2% in January 2018.

 Background

 2M was set up as a second national television channel with the aim of promoting competition and diversity in Moroccan audio-visual broadcasting.

 2M started its programmes officially on 4 March 1989.
 It used to be a cable channel broadcasting unscrambled twice a day.
 After 7 years of activity, SOREAD (ONA group), the major shareholder, withdrew from the management of this TV channel due to financial reasons.
 The Moroccan state took over the control of 2M with a participation of 68% in its capital.
 This takeover was supported by a major effort to develop the audio-visual sector.

+In early October 2000, 2M started 24-hour broadcasts, changed its schedule and later started broadcasting on Intelsat on January 15, 2001.

 Radio 2M is the companion radio channel to 2M, presenting music, news, and information directly from Morocco in Arabic and French.

 Content

 2M challenged taboos by debating controversial issues and established a reputation for itself as a symbol of freedom of speech in Morocco.
 The channel regularly broadcasts news, films, sports and music.
 It is a government-controlled public TV station and it has been alleged that the government also controls editorial choices.

-2M has two separate feeds: one available nationwide via terrestrial television, and a satellite feed under the branding 2M Monde (French for lit.
-2M World).
-Both feeds have the same local shows but are aired at different times.
-2M Monde does not broadcast Hollywood movies and American TV shows because the network only buys their broadcasting rights for within Morocco.

-The channel gained controversy when on 23 November 2016, it aired a segment on its morning show Sabahiyat 2M, on how to cover beaten bruises with makeup on the International Day to Eliminate Violence Against Women.
-2M apologized on 28 November for airing the segment, calling it an "error in judgment."